amazon-science/chronos-forecasting/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug report checklist**
 <!-- Please ensure at least one of the following to help the developers troubleshoot the problem:  -->
 - [ ] I provided code that demonstrates a minimal reproducible example. <!-- Ideal, especially via source install -->
-- [ ] I confirmed bug exists on the latest mainline of AutoGluon via source install. <!-- Preferred -->
+- [ ] I confirmed bug exists on the latest mainline of Chronos via source install. <!-- Preferred -->
-- [ ] I confirmed bug exists on the latest stable version of AutoGluon. <!-- Unnecessary if prior items are checked -->

 **Describe the bug**
 <!-- A clear and concise description of what the bug is. -->